hepabolu/programming-by-stealth/docs/pbs71.md

 You’ll find my full solution in this instalment’s ZIP file in the folder `pbs70-challenge-solution`.

 I started by creating a page with a jumbotron as a header and a single narrow centred column into which I’d place the form.
 To keep things nicely aligned, I used a single container with two rows, each containing one column.
-The first row’s column contains the jumbotron, the second row’s column contains the form.
+The first row’s column contains the jumbotron; the second row’s column contains the form.
 To keep the form centred, I used the offset classes for Bootstrap’s grid.
-The desired width for the centre column, and hence, the required amount of offset was different at every breakpoint.
+The desired width for the centre column, and hence the required amount of offset, was different at every breakpoint.
 So both of the cols ended up with a lot of classes!

 ```html
 <div class="col-12 col-sm-10 offset-sm-1 col-md-8 offset-md-2 col-lg-6 offset-lg-3 col-xl-4 offset-xl-4">